Everyone deserves a healthy relationship.

 What is an unhealthy relationship?

 Healthy conflict and disagreements are normal in relationships as long as they can be resolved in respectful manner.
-However, if you experience a sudden change in your relationship or notice that a pattern of bad behaviors have developed over a period of time you may want to examine your relationship.
+A relationship is unhealthy when it involves disrespectful, controlling and/or abusive behavior.
+If you experience a sudden change in your relationship or notice that a pattern of bad behaviors have developed over a period of time you may want to examine your relationship.
 If you are experiencing any of the behaviors listed below you may be in an unhealthy relationship and want to seek some support.
+We are here to help.

 - Threats of physical violence towards you, themselves or pets